merovex-press/stranded-series/docs/80-Treatments/0101-discovery.md

 ##### Kariwase ambushes Ephraim & Dorian

 Kariwase & his band pick up on the pursuit and follow.
 They surround Dorian's team when they surround Ephraim.
 Due to the weapons, they opt to attack at dawn, when the English are the most tired.
-They open fire, killing _MOOK-1_ and alerting Dorian's men.
+They open fire, killing _Sergeant Dan Tailor_ and alerting Dorian's men.
 Given they are veterans of the French & Indian War, they respond accordingly.

 ##### Ephraim escapes Ambush